w3c/wai-curricula/intro.md

 {% include_cached excol.html type="middle" %}

 Provide tangible examples of people with disabilities using the Web.
 If possible, invite real users to demonstrate how they use assistive technologies and adaptive strategies to interact with the Web.
 If it is not possible to bring in real people with disabilities, consider using video recordings.
-If video cannot be used either, use images and story-telling techniques to help illustrate realistic personas and user stories, such as those provided in the teachning materials.
+If video cannot be used either, use images and story-telling techniques to help illustrate realistic personas and user stories, such as those provided in the teaching materials.

 As you may only have time for one or two examples, make sure to emphasize the diversity among people with disabilities, even with the same type of disability.
 Also emphasize how design features can enable or disable people.
 That is, emphasize the social model of disability and avoid using a medical approach.
-Avoid frequently encountered cliches and myths.
+Avoid frequently encountered clichés and myths.
 Complement the few examples that you cover in-depth with some examples of people with other types of disabilities.

 **Tip:** Commonly it is helpful to show examples of people using accessible content first, so that students realize the impact of accessible versus inaccessible design.